-NTIC participates, either directly or indirectly, in 23 active joint venture arrangements in North America, Europe and Asia.
+NTIC participates in 20 active joint venture arrangements in North America, Europe and Asia.
 Each of these joint ventures generally manufactures and markets products in the geographic territory to which it is assigned.
-While most of NTIC's joint ventures exclusively sell rust and corrosion inhibiting products, some of the joint ventures sell NTIC's Natur-Tec[®] resin compounds.
-NTIC historically has funded its joint venture investments with cash generated from operations.
+While most of NTIC's joint ventures exclusively sell rust and corrosion inhibiting products, some of the joint ventures also sell NTIC's Natur-Tec® resin compounds.
+NTIC has historically funded its investments in joint ventures with cash generated from operations.

-NTIC's receipt of funds from its joint ventures is dependent upon fees for services that NTIC provides to its joint ventures, based primarily on the revenues of the joint ventures, and NTIC's receipt of dividend distributions from the joint ventures.
-NTIC receives fees for services provided to its joint ventures based primarily on the net sales of the individual joint ventures.
+NTIC's receipt of funds from its joint ventures is dependent upon fees for services that NTIC provides to its joint ventures, based primarily on the net sales of the individual joint ventures, and NTIC's receipt of dividend distributions from the joint ventures.
 The fees for services provided to joint ventures are determined based on either a flat fee or a percentage of sales depending on local laws and tax regulations.
 With respect to NTIC's primary joint venture in Germany (EXCOR), NTIC recognizes an agreed upon quarterly fee for such services.
-With respect to NTIC's ASEAN joint venture holding company (NTI ASEAN), NTIC does not receive a fee for such services, but rather receives a bi-annual dividend based on available cash.
 NTIC recognizes equity income from its joint ventures based on the overall profitability of its joint ventures.
 Such profitability is subject to variability from quarter to quarter which, in turn, subjects NTIC's earnings to variability from quarter to quarter.
 The profits of NTIC's joint ventures are shared by the respective joint venture owners in accordance with their respective ownership percentages.
-NTIC typically owns only 50% or less of each of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in a given year.
+NTIC typically directly or indirectly owns 50% or less of each of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in a given year.
 The payment of a dividend by an entity is determined by a joint vote of the owners and is not at the sole discretion of NTIC.